juanisimioli/wasap_be/README.md

 **Note**: In your .env file, copy and paste the contract address to LOCALHOST_WASAP_CONTRACT_ADDRESS.

-Run the script to create mocked flights:
+Run the script to create mocked chats:

 ```shell
 npx hardhat run --network localhost scripts/mockedChats.js